unplugin/unplugin-icons/README.md

   - 📦 **Major** build tools - Vite, Webpack, Rollup, Nuxt, etc. Powered by [unplugin](https://github.com/unjs/unplugin).
   - 🪜 **Major** frameworks - Vanilla, Web Components, React, Vue 3, Vue 2, Solid, Svelte, and more.
 [Contribute](./src/core/compiles).
   - 🍱 **Any** combinations of them!
+- ⚡ Fully tree shakable - Support for Iconify collection packages - You don't need to install all icon sets, just install only icon sets you will use.
 - ☁️ On-demand - Only bundle the icons you really uses, while having all the options.
 - 🖨 SSR / SSG friendly - Ship the icons with your page, no more FOUC.
 - 🌈 Stylable - Change size, color, or even add animations as you would with styles and classes.